310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 You’re amazing, y’know?
 You properly managed a DreamFes this huge.

-I bet it’ll be a success, beyond everyone’s imagination.
-Even this event’s client’ll love it.
+I bet it’ll be a success, beyond everyone’s imagination, including the client's.

 The performances haven’t even started yet, but there’s already so many people bustling around the place.
 This is the first time it’s ever been this busy, y’know?
 This is all thanks to *you* and *your* accomplishments.

 You’re amazing, Anzu.
 It’s admirable.
-No one thinks of you as an *“amateur producer”* anymore.
+No one thinks of you as an “amateur producer” anymore.

 They acknowledge you as a respectable person, who can guide us all.